jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 https://example.net/rdap/rpki1/roa/2001%3Adb8%3A%3A/64
 ```

-In the "links" array of a ROA object, the context URI ("value" member) of each link should be the lookup URL by handle,
+In the "links" array of a ROA object, the context URI ("value" member) of each link should be the lookup URL by its
-and if that's not available, then the lookup URL by IP address.
+handle, and if that's not available, then the lookup URL by one of its IP addresses.

 ## Search